marcus-o/real_time_rfsoc_phase_correction/readme.md

 The code should be adaptable to other hardware implementing similar field-programmable gate arrays.

 ## Code Description
-The code and its application are described our preprint on the arXiv (https://doi.org/10.48550/arXiv.2503.07005).
+The code and its application are described in our preprint on the arXiv (https://doi.org/10.48550/arXiv.2503.07005).

 ## Understanding the code
 Two python scripts in the python_model_code folder illustrate the function of the algorithm and the data flow in the FPGA implementation.